NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Push a File to S3

-The NetApp Data Science Toolkit can be used to push a file to S3.
-The command for pushing a file to S3 is `./ntap_dsutil.py push-to-s3 file`.
+The NetApp DataOps Toolkit can be used to push a file to S3.
+The command for pushing a file to S3 is `./netapp_dataops.py push-to-s3 file`.

 Note: To push from a data volume, the volume must be mounted locally.